-You can save almost half the cost of the manipulatives by purchasing the RightStart Mathematics Super Saver Set.
+You might be able to save almost half the cost of the manipulatives by purchasing the RightStart Mathematics Super Saver Set.
 This includes only the hard-to-find items from the larger set and leaves it to you to supply items such as a geared clock, a geoboard, and a meter stick.
 Downloadable files on the publisher's website provide substitutes for some items such as tangrams and abacus tiles.

-Whether you use the complete RightStart Math Set or the RightStart Mathematics Super Saver Set, you will need to supply some household/school supply items in addition to the items from RightStart.
-These include such things as scissors, colored pencils, thermometer, digital clock, wide paper, and a measuring tape.
+Whether you use the complete RightStart Math Set or the RightStart Mathematics Super Saver Set, you will need to supply some household/school items in addition to the items from RightStart.
+These include such things as scissors, colored pencils, a thermometer, a digital clock, and a measuring tape.

 RightStart instructs parents to frequently use the math card games that come with the manipulatives set.
-Think of the card games as you think of phonics readers for a reading program, although card games are used up through Level H rather than just for beginners.
-The set includes the Math Card Games book with instructions for more than 300 games plus a DVD with videos demonstrating some of the games.
+Think of the card games as you think of phonics readers for a reading program.
+The card games are used up through Level H rather than just for beginners.
+The RightStart math Set includes a Math Card Games book with instructions for more than 300 games plus a DVD with videos demonstrating some of the games.

 Periodic assessments are included, but these are often interactive using manipulatives as well as written responses.
-They don’t seem at all like typical tests.
+They are not at all like typical tests.

 I’ve had discussions about the prep time with a few people who have used the program.
 One mom told me that she thought it unnecessary to really try to understand the methodology before starting.
 She thinks it works fine if you just prepare and present lesson by lesson.
 She’s comfortable with picking it up as she goes.
 Another parent felt the opposite.
-She wanted a grasp of the “big picture” before she was comfortable starting to teach.
+She wanted to grasp the big picture before she was comfortable starting to teach.
 I’m in the latter camp.
-I think this “teaching style” preference is something to consider if you are concerned about prep time.
+I think this teaching style preference is something to consider if you are concerned about prep time.
 If you can work with it, learning as you go, then your up-front prep time drops considerably.

 Levels A through F

-One of the hallmarks of this program for Levels A through F is the AL Abacus, a specially designed abacus used throughout their program.
-This particular abacus highlights a key feature of the program: its technique of teaching children to visualize numbers rather than counting.
+RightStart Mathematics uses the AL Abacus—a specially designed abacus—throughout Levels A through F. This particular abacus highlights a key feature of the program: the technique of teaching children to visualize numbers rather than counting.
 Children learn to quickly spot groups of five and think in terms of "five plus."
 This same sort of visualization (called subitizing) is used in other ways throughout the program.

-The abacus and visualizing are not the only things unique to this program.
-Designed by Dr. Joan A. Cotter, RightStart Mathematics incorporates methods based on her research about how children learn.
-Like some other programs, it is multisensory—using manipulatives, teacher-directed conversation, experiential learning, oral responses, constructed solutions (with manipulatives), games, and written work.
-However, the variety of manipulatives and the ways in which they are used, coupled with an unusual scope and sequence set this program apart from others.
+The abacus and visualizing are not the only special features of this program.
+RightStart Mathematics incorporates methods based on Dr. Cotter's research about how children learn.
+Like some other programs, it is multisensory—using manipulatives, teacher-directed conversation, experiential learning, oral responses, games, and written work.
+However, the variety of manipulatives and the ways in which they are used, coupled with an unusual scope and sequence, set this program apart from others.

-RightStart uses a number of different approaches for teaching almost every concept.
+RightStart uses a variety of approaches for teaching almost every concept.
 For example, in one lesson, children learn to solve simple equations like 3 + 4 with tally sticks, then with the abacus, then on the worksheet.
 They might use the math balance and the abacus in another lesson, then the balance, tiles, and a geared clock in another lesson.
-Simple card games are also incorporated into the curriculum.
+Simple card games provide drill and reinforcement.

-RightStart covers the Common Core State Standards as a minimum but goes beyond the standards with advanced mathematical thinking and pacing such as we find in Singapore Math.
-Many concepts are introduced earlier than in other program and are taught in more depth at younger levels.
+RightStart covers the Common Core State Standards as a minimum but goes beyond the standards with advanced mathematical thinking and pacing such as in Singapore Math.
+Many concepts are introduced earlier and taught in more depth than in other programs.
 It's an ambitious program!

-For example, Level A (RS2) teaches addition and subtraction facts through 18, place value up to the thousands, mental addition, fractional units up to 1/10, telling time to the half hour, money (pennies, nickels, and dimes), measurement in both inches and centimeters, and geometry concepts such as cubes, cylinders, parallel, and perpendicular, This level includes an original song/book/CD, Yellow is the Sun to teach counting, visual number recognition (subitizing), and working with units of five.
-This ties in directly to instruction using the AL Abacus.
+For example, Level A (RS2) teaches addition and subtraction facts through 18, place value up to the thousands, mental addition, fractional units up to 1/10, telling time to the half-hour, money (pennies, nickels, and dimes), measurement in both inches and centimeters, and geometry concepts such as cubes, cylinders, parallel lines, and perpendicular lines, This level includes the Yellow is the Sun book and CD that use three songs and a number of activities to teach counting, visual number recognition (subitizing), and working with units of five.
+These tie directly to instruction using the AL Abacus.

-Level E (RS2), works with the multiplication of multiple-digit numbers by two-digits, the division of multiple-digit numbers by a single digit number, and equivalent and mixed number fractions.
-It also works with prime numbers, factors, decimals to the hundredths, and percents.
-Algebraic concepts are introduced and problem-solving is emphasized throughout.
-In geometry, students study the classification of triangles and polygons, symmetry, reflections, angle measurement, and work with three-dimensional figures.
-Measurement, elapsed time, distance, money, and capacity problems are explored.
+Level E (RS2) teaches the multiplication of multiple-digit numbers by two-digit numbers, the division of multiple-digit numbers by a single-digit number, and both equivalent and mixed number fractions.
+It also covers prime numbers, factors, decimals to the hundredths, and percents.
+Algebraic concepts are introduced and problem-solving is emphasized throughout the course.
+For geometry concepts, students study the classification of triangles and polygons, symmetry, reflections, angle measurement, and work with three-dimensional figures.
+Other topics explored are measurement, elapsed time, distance, capacity problems, and money.
 This level also teaches students how to use a calculator.
 However, the calculator is used strategically rather than as a crutch.
 For example, students learn the order of operations on a calculator, how to show dollars and cents, and how to calculate the cost of diesel fuel.
-Three lessons use the calculator as students get into some advanced work with prime numbers.
+Three lessons use the calculator for advanced work with prime numbers.

 Level F (RS2) continues to reinforce and then build upon earlier levels.
 Students work with the four basic operations with whole numbers as well as with fractions and decimals.
 The concept of percentages is taught in relation to both fractions and decimals.
 Early in the course, students learn about exponents and complex order of operations.
 For example, students evaluate the expression (52 - 42) - [(5 - 4) • (5 + 4)] = on Worksheet 21-A. Students learn to convert units of measurement using both the U.S. and metric systems.
 Geometry concepts such as the area and volume of various geometric figures are taught, and students learn to make some geometric constructions.
 The Cartesian coordinate system is introduced, and students learn to construct lines based on a series of coordinate points.
 Even at this level, card games are continually used as key tools for practice and review.